Bern Johnson

 Communications Director & Fellows Program Coordinator

-Maggie writes grants, produces ELAW publications, works with journalists, manages the ELAW Fellows Program, and helps ELAW advocates build strong organizations.
-She joined ELAW in 1999.
-Maggie holds a Master's in Professional Studies in International Agriculture and Rural Development from Cornell University.
-She served for three years as a Peace Corps volunteer in the Philippines and worked for three years in Uganda as a consultant for the Uganda Wildlife Society, the Joint United Nations Programme on HIV/AIDS, and various USAID-funded maternal health projects.
-Her work at ELAW has taken her to Tanzania, Kenya, Uganda, Ukraine, Bolivia, and Chile.
-Maggie was an Adjunct Professor at the University of Oregon College of Arts and Sciences, where she taught Cross Cultural Communication.
+Maggie administers foundation fundraising, produces ELAW publications, manages the ELAW Fellows Program, and helps ELAW partners build strong organizations.
+She joined ELAW in 1999 and holds a master’s in professional studies in international agriculture and rural development from Cornell University.
+She served as a Peace Corps volunteer in the Philippines and worked in Uganda for years as a consultant for the Uganda Wildlife Society, the Joint UN Programme on HIV/AIDS, the UN High Commissioner for Refugees, and various USAID-funded maternal health projects.
+In her free time, you will find Maggie in her garden or on the Oregon Coast.

 Bear Berry